virejdasani/TabOnCovid/README.md

 # TabOnCovid

+// Google Ads is still reviewing the website

 ## Raise money towards Covid-19 relief with every new tab you open!
 - This is done by showing an ad on new tabs and every penny of the profits go to the WHO Covid response fund: https://covid19responsefund.org/